Ancaster Forest and Nature School

 • Child Care and Early Years Act of Ontario (2014)

-As the city of Hamilton is not entering any new child care agreements at this time, we are not able to participate in the Canada Wide Early Learning and Child Care program.
+As the city of Hamilton is not entering any new child care agreements at this time, we are not able to participate in the Canada Wide Early Learning and Child Care program (CWELCC).

 Powered by